 - Max Skill Level: Some home bars are only stable enough for low-level skills, whereas others that can support high-level skills are better able to grow with your gymnast.

-Tumbl Trak Junior Pro Bar: The Tumbl Trak Junior Pro Bar is a very sturdy bar, but unlike other bars like it, does not need to be stabilized with additional plywood or supports.
+Tumbl Trak Junior Pro Bar: The Tumbl Trak Junior Pro Bar is the home bar I recommend because it is a very sturdy bar, and does not need to be stabilized with additional plywood or supports (like some bars).
 It can be set from 38″ (about 3 feet) to 59″ (about 5 feet) tall, with a weight limit of 125 lbs.
 This bar is safe for all levels and can be used to practice kips and casts.
 It takes up a 4 foot by 6 foot space on the floor.
 It needs a 4’x6′ mat that is 4″ to 6″ thick, due to the thick center support bar.
 This mat will work, or something of similar size.

-Nastia Liukin Floor Training Rail: This Nastia Liukin floor training bar is great for more advanced gymnasts.
-It’s made of durable fiberglass.
-Use it for practicing handstands at home.
+The Beam Store Parallette: This Beam Store floor training bar is great for more advanced gymnasts.
+Use it for practicing press handstands, bar handstands and pirouettes at home.

 Pull-Up Bar: If you have a more advanced gymnast, you might want to think about getting a Pull-Up bar.
 A Pull-Up bar is inexpensive and can be installed right in a doorway at home.
 It’s great for building upper body strength which helps gymnasts excel on the Uneven Bars.
 It can also be used to build core strength by doing leg raises — hanging from the bar and lifting the lower body.